 Georgia Tech employees

-If you are eligible for GT employee benefits, you must complete the OHR enrollment process, ensure you have temporary coverage if the insurance plan will not begin with the start of your J program AND purchase a separate Medical Evacuation and Repatriation plan in order to be in compliance with Department of State regulations.
+If you are eligible for GT employee benefits: 1) you must complete the OHR enrollment process including selecting health insurance, 2) ensure you have temporary coverage if the insurance plan will not begin with the start of your J program, AND 3) purchase a separate Medical Evacuation and Repatriation plan in order to be in compliance with Department of State regulations.

-Medical Evacuation and Repatriation insurance is available through the University System of Georgia through PGH Global.
-Please visit the PGH Global site to enroll online for this stand-alone coverage.
-Evidence of this coverage, in addition to your GT OHR Employee Health Policy, is required to complete the J Scholar OIE check-in process and ensure your DS-2019 is activated in SEVIS.
+Medical Evacuation and Repatriation insurance is available through the University System of Georgia partner PGH Global.
+Please visit the PGH Global's Med Evac./Repat.
+Insurance Enrollment Site to enroll online for this stand-alone coverage (NOTE: This link will send you to ACSA Insurance, which is a PGH subsidiary; this is PGH Global med evac insurance).
+Additionally, you can review other travel insurance options with other insurance providers at the NAFSA Association for International Educators Marketplace.
+The Exchange Visitor is responsible for ensuring that you enroll in a medical evac/repat. insurance plan that meets the U.S. Department of State minimum standards, as described on this page.
+Evidence of Medical Evacuation & Repatriation coverage, in addition to your GT OHR Employee Health Policy, is required to complete the J Scholar OIE check-in process and ensure your DS-2019 is activated in SEVIS.

 Non-Georgia Tech employees or Georgia Tech employees who are not eligible for insurance benefits

-Upon arrival to the U.S., you have the ability to enroll in one of two plans offered to J scholars at Georgia Tech:
+Upon arrival to the U.S., you have the option to enroll in one of two plans offered to J scholars at Georgia Tech:

-1) BCBS Student Blue health insurance plan (offered through Georgia Tech)-
+1) Student health insurance plan from United Healthcare (offered through Georgia Tech)-

 2) PGH Global health insurance plan (offered through the University System of Georgia)-

-- Before arriving to the U.S. complete the Pre-arrival Verification e-form OR if you are already in the U.S. visit the website below to enroll.
+- After you have arrived in the U.S. visit the website below to enroll.

-- Click the "Get a Quote" link to review plan benefits and complete enrollment on-line via the PGH Global website.
+- Click the "Get a Quote" link to review plan benefits and complete enrollment on-line via PGH Global's Insurance Enrollment Site

 - PGH Global will process your enrollment and send confirmation within 2-7 business days from the date of payment being made.